This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Lapis lazuli sky blue - Traditionally known as ultramarine which literally translates to ‘across the sea’ - Lapis was first sourced from the valley of the Kokcha river in north-eastern Afghanistan.
 Used prolifically during the Renaissance, the mineral is still mined by hand.

-Lapis lazuli extra deep - A darker shade of lapis than the above; the tonal difference is due to the different source/ quality of mineral as well as the processing of the raw material.
+Lapis lazuli extra dark - A darker shade of lapis than the above; the tonal difference is due to the different source/ quality of mineral as well as the processing of the raw material.
 The lapis used by Wallace Seymour is mined in cooperation with a working quarry.

 Vivianite, blue ochre - Whilst pure Vivianite is colourless, it oxidises with ease and is known for its blue-green tone and has been used in painting in some capacity since the Roman times - mined here today in cooperation with a working quarry.